ZaiusInc/opal-tool-sample-app/README.md

   opal_tool:
     entry_point: OpalToolFunction
     description: Opal tool function
+    opal_tool: true
 ```

 The value of `entry_point` property is the name of the class that implements the tool.
 The file is located in `src/functions` folder.
 The file exports a class, which name matches the value of `entry_point` property.
+`opal_tool` flag tells OCP that the function implements Opal tools.
+OCP will allow users to register the tool from OCP UI.

 Here is the template of an Opal tool function class.
 Check [src/functions/OpalToolFunction.ts](./src/functions/OpalToolFunction.ts) for sample implementation.